Characterizing a vertex-transitive graph by a large ball: Graphs that are not LG-rigid: Theorem and

 The existence of $g$ is Lemma \ref{lem:Xtilde_remembers_Ytilde}, its uniqueness is clear, as is the fact that $\pi$ is a group morphism.
 It remains to understand the kernel of $\pi$.
-If $f$ belongs to the kernel of $\pi$, for every $i$ the restriction of $g$ to $\widetilde Y_{i}$ is a deck transformation of the cover $\widetilde Y_{i} \to Y_i$.
+If $f$ belongs to the kernel of $\pi$, for every $i$ the restriction of $g$ to $\widetilde Y_{i}$ belongs to the Galois group of the cover $\widetilde Y_{i} \to Y_i$.
 This shows that the kernel of $\pi_0$ is contained in $(F^{I})^N$.
 The reverse inclusion is obvious.
 This shows the lemma. \end{proof}